Updated: September 2017

 - Electronic Ignition and Digital Thermostat

 - 40lb hopper

 We recommend hiring a professional to handle this step for you.
 This is a complex process, and involves drilling holes into your walls for airflow and ventilation.
 The average price is between 300 to $1,000 depending on how much work will be needed.
 This may be steep, but it is better to be safe than sorry.
-If you are installing your stove on your own then this video from This Old House may help.
+If you are installing on your own then this video from This Old House may help.